 When a survey was taken among Victoria’s Secret customers, Cowen & Co. found that customers purchased the brand for “fit” and “comfort.”
 This was shocking to many since Victoria’s Secret lingerie sold mostly for the “sexy” factor for a long time, but in the “woke” era of today, comfort is the topmost priority.
 Hence, the sales of this global brand have declined on a staggering scale.
 The stock went from $100 million in 2015 to $24 million today.

-Shanina emphasized that the reason why Victoria’s Secret show will not happen this year is because the lingerie brand is focusing on rebranding.
-Signing up of Valentina surely means that it is taking all the necessary step to keep up.
+Shanina emphasized that the reason why Victoria’s Secret show will not happen this year is that the lingerie brand is focusing on rebranding.
+Signing up of Valentina surely means that it is taking all the necessary steps to keep up.
 Added to that, last Tuesday, a group of 100 models signed a letter asking Victoria’s Secret to protect its models from sexual misconduct.

-Now that Razek is out of the picture, models are raising their voice and Valentina is on boat, it looks like the future of Victoria’s Secret is still redeemable despite looking bleak.
+Now that Razek is out of the picture, models are raising their voices and Valentina is on the boat, it looks like the future of Victoria’s Secret is still redeemable despite looking bleak.

 “Wow finally!” transgender actress Laverne Cox commented on Valentina’s Instagram announcement.

 What sells of Victoria’s Secret?